Madame-Aehm/CAB-Project-3-Spikes/spike18/resources/notes.md

 - We'll follow the steps in Firestore's [Get started](https://firebase.google.com/docs/firestore/quickstart) documentation.

 - Start by clicking on **Create database**.
 We're going to be starting in **test mode**.
 You'll see in the code snippet, the test mode is set to expire after 3 months.
-It is possible to extend this indefinitely to keep your App functional, or you can establish security rules once you have your App deployed with a domain.
+It is possible to extend this indefinitely to keep your App functional, or you can establish security rules.

 - The location determines which servers your data will be stored on.
 It's best to choose the location closest so where you are - so I'll select **eur3 (Europe)** then 'enable'.
 Firebase will create my database, and I should be redirected to the overview.
 Under the submenu **Rules**, you can update the code snippet to extend the duration of the test mode period.